fragrussu/MRItools/README.md

 # MRItools
-MRItools is a collection of utilities written in Python 3, Matlab and Bash that you may find useful to conduct MRI research.
+MRItools is a collection of utilities written in Python 3, Matlab and Bash shell that you may find useful in your MRI research.
 They could help you do things like:
 * fit ADC or DKI signal representations to diffusion MRI data;
 * convert real/imaginary MR images to magnitude/phase or vice versa;
 * convert diffusion gradient directions from scanner to image space;